 Patient safety and digital health

-Although no consensual definition exists, patient safety can be considered to be the “avoidance, prevention and amelioration of adverse outcomes or injuries stemming from the process of healthcare”.6 It is sometimes conceptualised as a balance between risks of harm, resource use, and improving patient health.7 Healthcare is a safety-critical industry8 that must approach safety by concurrently avoiding, managing and embracing risk.9 This sets healthcare apart from other safety-critical industries that predominantly focus on only one of these approaches.
+Although no consensual definition exists, patient safety can be considered to be the “avoidance, prevention and amelioration of adverse outcomes or injuries stemming from the process of healthcare”.6 It is sometimes conceptualised as a balance between risks of harm, resource use, and improving patient health.7 Healthcare is a safety-critical industry8 that must approach safety by concurrently avoiding, managing and embracing risk.9 This sets healthcare apart from other safety-critical industries that predominantly focus on only one of these approaches such as??.

 While the patient-safety perspective on health information technology is not novel, e.g.10,11, the types of patient-safety challenges and our capacity to address them are constantly in flux.
-Health information technology is becoming increasingly networked in line with the fourth industrial revolution12, posing novel safety issues as technologies interact.13 This is because when health information technologies interact, they form a health information system14, the success or failure of which is partly due to emergent rather than planned change resulting from local improvisation.15 These health information systems are the inevitable structure of how digital health is evolving1,2, and will require a systemic perspective from developers, users and patient-safety researchers to mitigate emergent challenges to patient safety.
+Health information technology is becoming increasingly networked in line with the fourth industrial revolution12, posing novel safety issues as technologies interact.13 This is because when health information technologies interact, they form a health information system14, or what some have referred to as information infrastructures, the success or failure of which is partly due to emergent rather than planned change resulting from local improvisation.15 These health information systems are the inevitable structure of how digital health is evolving1,2, and will require a systemic perspective from developers, users and patient-safety researchers to mitigate emergent challenges to patient safety.

-Helpfully, Markus16 provides a framework to map the ways that digital health could evolve.
+Markus16 provides a framework to map the ways that digital health could evolve.
 Markus16 implies a 2x2 model describing the risks associated with both novel and existing technologies and their application (table 1).
 Technochange refers to the highest-risk of combining novel applications of new technologies.
 This high-risk path for digital health is driven by the relationship between vendors who want to be first to market and buyers who want to be seen to innovate.
 These incentives can encourage high risks for associated large rewards but at the cost of patient safety.
 It is important to note that health information systems are complex adaptive systems17, so whether technology is introduced via familiar or novel applications, it is likely to have unforeseeable consequences.

 Whether digital health evolves along high, moderate or low risk paths, many challenges posed by increasingly-complex digital health are similar: innovations are unlikely to be equally affordable and available for all18–21; algorithms and models are of transient relevance22; there has been a continued lack of sufficient testing, despite early calls23; societal challenges like an aging population24; and legal and political jurisdiction.25 Each of these challenges are associated with known and unknown consequences for patient safety, which need to be addressed for responsible provision of healthcare.
 Hence, there is a need for rigorous study of the relationship between emerging digital health and patient safety, i.e. a Patient Safety Informatics.